 - Invented name (see also points 4 and 5.1)

-- INN accompanied by the name of the marketing authorisation holder (see also points 4 and 5.2)
+- a common or scientific name accompanied by the name of the marketing authorisation holder (see also points 4 and 5.2)

-- INN accompanied by a trade mark (see also points 4 and 5.2)
+- a common or scientific name accompanied by a trade mark (see also points 4 and 5.2)

 The same name of the already registered product in Estonia should be used in case of products with licence for parallel import.